18 One-of-a-Kind Adventures to Add to Your Bucket List

 Not sure what air gliding is?
 This form of flight doesn’t use an engine; instead it relies on the dynamic reaction of the air against the wings lifting the surface.
 This makes for a quiet, peaceful … and beautiful bird’s-eye view of an area.
 One option offering vistas of serene lakes and wine country is available via the Finger Lakes Soaring Club in New York, where you’ll reach a mile above sea level.

 Go ice skating at the world’s largest “rink”

 You don’t have to be Olympic level to test your chops at the Rideau Canal Skateway in Ottawa, Canada, a UNESCO World Heritage site.
 Spanning 202 kilometers (that’s 126 miles) from Kingston to the St. Lawrence River, this skateway claims the Guinness World Record for the world’s largest naturally frozen ice-skating rink, fitting 90 Olympic-sized rinks in its diameter.
 Each year, more than one million visitors skate their way here to be part of the history.
-Take this advice for trading the to-do list for a bucket list.

 Go swimming with whale sharks